-For the participating organisations in Scotland, local and Caldicott approvals are in place and PICANet await approval from the NHS Scotland Public Benefit and Privacy Panel for Health and Social Care (NHS HSC-PBPP).
+For the participating organisations in Scotland, local and Caldicott approvals are in place and approval from the NHS Scotland Public Benefit and Privacy Panel for Health and Social Care (HSC-PBPP).
+The reference is 1819-0107 Feltbower.

 A Data Access Agreement for personal identifiable data is in place between PICANet and Belfast Health and Social Care Trust for data from organisations in Northern Ireland.